 The evidence base

 Psychoanalytic psychotherapy has a strong and expanding evidence base.
-There now exists a large number of studies which have examined the efficacy of short and long-term psychoanalytic psychotherapy and the efficacy of psychoanalytic psychotherapy for specific conditions.
+There are many studies showing that short and long term psychotherapy are very effective, both generally and for specific conditions.

 There is a consistent finding in the research of patients making considerable improvement, long after treatment has ended.